Rugby union positions: Wing

 The wings are generally positioned on the outside of the backline with the number 11 on the left and the number 14 on the right.
 Their primary function is to finish off moves and score tries.
 Wingers are usually the fastest players in the team and tend to be either elusive runners or, more recently, big, strong and able to break tackles.
 The skills needed for the left wing and right wing are similar, although left-footed players are usually played on the left wing as they can step and kick better off their left foot.
 The winger on the blindside often "comes off the wing" to provide an extra man in the midfield, in the same way as would a full-back.
 One or both wingers will usually drop back on opposition kicks to give the full-back extra options for counter-attacking.

 There have been a number of notable wings throughout history.
 David Campese, a member of both the International and IRB Halls of Fame, played 101 times for Australia and held the world record for most tries in test matches.
 He was famous for his goose step and reverse pass.
 Welsh international Gerald Davies was influential in helping the British Lions of 1971 become the only Lions touring party to win a test series in New Zealand.
 Ieuan Evans played 72 games for Wales and scored 33 tries – at that time a record for Wales.
 In 1994, International Rugby Hall of Famer John Kirwan retired as the (then) most capped player and highest try scorer in All Black history.
-One of the most notable wingers is Jason Robinson, who played 51 games for England.
+One of the most notable men's wingers is Jason Robinson, who played 51 games for England.
 He also scored 248 points in 159 matches (about 6.5 points per match) for the Sale Sharks from 2000 to 2007.